OXID-eSales/oxapi-documentation/exceptions/Error Handling.rst

    }

 This is not a limitation of GraphQLite — it offers proper error handling.
-The problem is that the underlying code did not provide the necessary context to the exceptions.
+The problem is that the underlying shop did not provide the necessary context to the exceptions.
 A good error message, by contrast, looks like this (GraphQL standard syntax validation):